- Energy saving

 Here are a few radiators that are a perfect match for a heat pump in a modernised and properly insulated building:

-- The Compact, for example, is the most economical solution.
-The Plan Compact has a completely flat front panel that creates a sleek look for an easy integration in any décor.
-The Ramo Compact has a modern design with a decorative flat front panel that is embossed with fine lines.
+• Compact, for example, is the most economical solution.
+Plan Compact has a completely flat front panel that creates a sleek look for an easy integration in any décor.
+Ramo Compact has a modern design with a decorative flat front panel that is embossed with fine lines.

 For flow temperatures below 45°C, other heat emitters are more suitable.

-- The Ulow E2, for example, is an ultra-low temperature panel radiator which is powered by innovative E2 technology that automatically switches on the integrated fans when needed to support the natural convection of the radiator.
-The increased performance of the Ulow E2 allows for both lower temperature settings and a reduced energy consumption.
+• Ulow E and Ulow E2, for example, are ultra-low temperature panel radiators powered by innovative technology that automatically switches on the integrated fans when needed to support the natural convection of the radiator.
+The increased performance of these fan radiators allows for both lower temperature settings and a reduced energy consumption.

-- The iVector S2 offers high outputs in low temperature heating, but when paired with a reversible heat pump, also has full cooling functionalities.
-Thanks to its built-in controller that regulates the system’s parameters optimal indoor comfort is guaranteed all year round.
+• iVector S2 offers high outputs in low temperature heating, but when paired with a reversible heat pump, also has full cooling functionalities.
+Thanks to its built-in controller that regulates the system’s parameters, optimal indoor comfort is guaranteed all year round.
 The sleek Italian design and the various installation options, ranging from wall-mounted or in-wall to on or even in the ceiling, allow for a smooth integration in any interior.

 Underfloor heating systems for renovations